gohugoio/hugo/content/tools/frontends.md

 aliases: []
 toc: false
 ---

-Do you prefer a graphical user interface over a text editor?
-Give these frontends a try:

 * [enwrite](https://github.com/zzamboni/enwrite).
 Enwrite enables evernote-powered, statically generated blogs and websites.
 Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
 * [caddy-hugo](https://github.com/hacdias/caddy-hugo). `caddy-hugo` is an add-on for [Caddy](https://caddyserver.com/) that delivers a good UI to edit the content of your Hugo website.